Contents

 - Events -- Model past changes as discrete, meaningful facts.

-- Deciding Between Elements -- Checklists and decision flows for choosing element types.
+- Choosing Element Types -- Checklists and decision flows for choosing element types.

 Fields